-48. The examiners' recommended actions for third parties and introducers include all the essential criteria of Rec.
+39. The examiners' recommended actions for third parties and introducers include all the essential criteria of Rec.
 9. While regulations 13 and 14 of the FOR were intended to meet the criteria of Rec.
 9, the follow-up report of May 2010 indicated that the regulations were unclear and did not comply with the criteria.
-The situation is unchanged for this report, subsequently the Recommendation remains outstanding.
+The authorities have advised that amendments to regulation 13 of the FOR have been proposed to clarify requirements.
+Consequently, the level of compliance is unchanged and the Recommendation remains outstanding.

-49. It was noted in the May 2010 report the requirement for financial institutions to examine and record findings in writing on the background and purpose of all complex, unusual large transactions or unusual patterns of transactions and to keep such findings available for competent authorities and auditors for at least five years was outstanding.
+40. It was noted in the May 2010 report the requirement for the POCA to be amended for financial institutions to examine and record findings in writing on the background and purpose of all complex, unusual large transactions or unusual patterns of transactions and to keep such findings available for competent authorities and auditors for at least five years was outstanding.
 The situation remains unchanged for this report.

-- 50. The situation with regard to compliance with the examiners' recommendations for Recommendation 12 remains the same as indicated in the last follow-up report.
-As noted in previous follow-up reports DNFBPs, motor vehicle sales, money or value transfer services, gaming houses, pool betting, national lotteries, on-line betting games, private members clubs and art dealers are defined as listed business and have been subjected to the same AML/CFT requirements as financial institutions.
-However, it is noted that with regard to the activities subject to AML/CFT requirements, that the creation, operation or management of legal persons or arrangements by accountants, attorneys at law and independent legal professionals are not included.
+41. As indicated in previous follow-up reports DNFBPs, motor vehicle sales, money or value transfer services, gaming houses, pool betting, national lotteries, on-line betting games, private members clubs and art dealers are defined as listed business and have been subjected to the same AML/CFT requirements as financial institutions.
+However, it was noted that with regard to the activities subject to AML/CFT requirements, that the creation, operation or management of legal persons or arrangements by accountants, attorneys at law and independent legal professionals were not included.
 With regard to the activities of trust and company service providers, acting as (or arranging for another person to act as) a trustee of an express trust has also not been included.
+The authorities have cited the schedule in the POCAA which detail the activities of listed businesses including DNFBPs and in particular accountants, attorneys at law and independent legal professionals as meeting the outstanding requirement.
+The activities include the organization of contributions for the creation, operation or management of companies, legal persons or arrangements.
+It is noted that this activity is already listed in the FATF methodology as a separate function while the creation, operation or management of legal persons or arrangements is another distinct function which is not included in the POCAA schedule.
+Consequently this deficiency remains outstanding.

-This deficiency remains outstanding. - 51.
-With regard to the examiners' recommended action that the requirements of Recommendations 5, 6 and 8-11 should be applied in circumstances detailed in Recommendation 12.
-It was noted in the follow-up report of May 2010 that the FATF requirement that casinos should be subject to above Recommendations when their customers engage in financial transactions equal to or above USD3, 000 had not been included in the enacted legislation.
+42. With regard to the examiners' recommended action that the requirements of Recommendations 5, 6 and 8-11 should be applied in circumstances detailed in Recommendation 12, it was noted in the follow-up report of May 2010 that the FATF requirement that casinos should be subject to above Recommendations when their customers engage in financial transactions equal to or above USD3, 000 had not been included in the enacted legislation.
 At present the applicable transaction threshold for gaming houses, pool betting, national lotteries on-line betting games and private members' clubs is the same as all financial institutions and listed businesses i.e. TTS90,000 and over or US\$14,285 for one-off transactions.
 No update has been provided with regard to this issue.
 The requirements of Recommendations 5, 6 and 8-11 as enacted are applicable to all the listed businesses and while the examiners recommended actions for Recs.
 5, 6, 8, 10 and 11 have been substantially met those of Rec.
 9 are still largely outstanding as indicated in this report.